Morgause: Merlin-inspired tradition

-In Le Morte d'Arthur
+Le Morte d'Arthur

 Thomas Malory's 1485 compilation of Arthurian legends Le Morte d'Arthur, based largely on French prose cycles, Morgause (also Morgawse or Margawse) is one of three daughters born to Duke Gorlois and Lady Igraine.
-According to Malory, following his French prose cycles, their mother is widowed by, and then remarried to, Arthur's future father, the high king Uther Pendragon.
-Afterwards, she and her younger sisters, Elaine (called Blasine in Merlin) and Morgan ("le Fay", later the mother of Yvain), now Uther's foster daughters, are married off to allies or vassals of their stepfather.
-The young Morgause is wed to the Orcadian king Lot and bears him four sons, all of whom later go on to serve Arthur as key members of the Knights of the Round Table.
+According to Malory, following his French sources, their mother Igraine is widowed by, and then remarried to, Arthur's future father, the high king Uther Pendragon.
+Afterwards, she and her younger sisters, Elaine (based on the Vulgate's Blasine) and Morgan le Fay (later Urien's wife and Yvain's mother), now Uther's foster daughters, are married off to allies or vassals of their stepfather.
+The young Morgause is wed to the Orcadian king Lot and bears him four sons, all of whom later go on to serve Arthur as key members of the Round Table.
 They are Gawain, one of Arthur's greatest and closest companions with a darker side; Agravain, secretly a wretched and twisted traitor; Gaheris, a skilled fighter but troubled man; and finally the youngest Gareth, a gentle and loving good knight to whom Malory dedicates one of his work's eight parts (The Book of Gareth of Orkney).

-Morgause's husband King Lot joins the failed rebellions against Arthur that follow in the wake of King Uther's death and the subsequent discovery and coronation of his heir.
-Acting as a spy during the war, she comes to Carleon, where she visits the boy King Arthur, ignorant of their familial relationship, in his bedchamber, and they conceive Mordred.
+Her husband King Lot joins the failed rebellions against the newly crowned Arthur that follow in the wake of High King Uther's death and the subsequent discovery and coronation of his heir.
+Acting as a spy during the war, and under a false pretext of being an envoy, Morgause or Orkney comes to Arthur's court at Carleon.
+There, she visits the "beardless boy" Arthur (albeit not a virgin, previously just having an affair with Lady Lyonors, which resulted in Arthur's another illegitimate son), ignorant of their familial relationship, in his bedchamber, and they conceive Mordred.
+Malory takes care to note that Morgause did consent to the act, contrasting with the earlier rape of Igraine by Uther.
+As in Malory's source, the Suite du Merlin, her motives there are uncertain.
 Her husband, who has unsuspectingly raised Mordred as his own son, is later slain in battle by King Pellinore.
-All of her sons depart their father's court to take service at Camelot, where Gawain and Gaheris avenge Lot's death by killing Pellinore, thereby launching a long blood feud between the two families that contributes to bringing the ruin to Arthur's kingdom.
+All of her sons depart their father's court to take service at Camelot, where Gawain and Gaheris avenge the death of Lot by killing Pellinore, thereby launching a long blood feud between the two families that contributes to bringing the ruin to Arthur's kingdom.